a-nikolaev/a-nikolaev.github.io/fp/index.markdown

 which will make you a better programmer and computer scientist.

 We will be solving programming problems in class, in groups and individually.
-Small homework assigned every week for better material retention.
+Small homework assigned every class for better material retention.
 A project in the second half of the semester, in which you will be implementing a program or tool of your choice using functional programming principles.
 A final exam at the end of the semester.

 ### Grading
 - 25% attendance and work in class
 - 15% homework
-- 45% project
+- 40% project
-- 15% final exam
+- 20% final exam

 ## Literature
 Main text: